Mount Sterling, Kentucky: History

 The first cabin in the area was built in 1779.
 The first permanent settlement was established around 1790, when Forbes began to sell lots and laid out a road, now Locust Street.
 In 1796 the town was established as the county seat of newly created Montgomery County.
 At that time the town consisted of 33 town lots, four retail stores, and three taverns.
 A courthouse was built, the first of seven to be housed in Mt.
 Sterling.
 A jail and a town pump were also installed.
 A large brick market house where farm produce was bought and sold confirmed the town as the commercial center of the surrounding area.
 Baptist, Presbyterian and Methodist churches were established during the town's first decade.

 During the Civil War the town was occupied alternately by Union and Confederate troops on multiple occasions.
-The Battle of Mt.
-Sterling in June 1864, which ended in a Confederate defeat, was the last of the fighting in Montgomery County.
+The Battle of Mount Sterling in June 1864, which ended in a Confederate defeat, was the last of the fighting in Montgomery County.